TanStack/query/docs/react/guides/paginated-queries.md

 ## Better Paginated Queries with `placeholderData`

 Consider the following example where we would ideally want to increment a pageIndex (or cursor) for a query.
 If we were to use `useQuery`, **it would still technically work fine**, but the UI would jump in and out of the `success` and `loading` states as different queries are created and destroyed for each page or cursor.
-By setting `placeholderData` to `(previousData) => previousData` we get a few new things:
+By setting `placeholderData` to `(previousData) => previousData` or `keepPreviousData` function exported from TanStack Query, we get a few new things:

 - **The data from the last successful fetch available while new data is being requested, even though the query key has changed**.
 - When the new data arrives, the previous `data` is seamlessly swapped to show the new data.